 It can increase the stability of the upper body, hence helping to prevent various painful injuries like rotary cuff tears.

 Skip it:- This pose is not recommended if you have carpal tunnel syndrome or other wrist problems.
-Don’t practice in case you have osteoporosis as it can lead to increase of risk of fractures.
+Don’t practice in case you have osteoporosis as it can lead to an increase in the risk of fractures.

 Click here to know more about:- Kumbhakasna (Plank Pose) Steps and benefits